Search our archive

 Front of Bishopsteignton Preschool

-The number of people who got involved in getting the site and building fit to be used by the Playgroup, was testament to the community support for the Playgroup’s move to its new home.
+The number of people who helped to prepare the site and renovate the building for the Playgroup was testament to the community support for the move to its new home.

-According to Jo Head and Hilary Davies, an awfully lot of work was needed to get the site and building ready.
-The building needed a new roof and some of the windows had no glass, and so required reglazing.
+According to Jo Head, there was a great deal of work involved.
+The building needed a new roof; some of the windows had no glass and required reglazing.
 There were no toilets in the building, and no water and sewage pipes for them at the site.
-Jo remembers helping to dig trenches for the pipes with other volunteers, and though their work was inspected by Building Control, Jo does not think such work would be allowed to be carried out by volunteers now.
-Two brothers from the Tibbs family, one who was an electrician, and the other a plumber, offered to sort out the plumbing and electrics for the toilets at a discounted rate.
-With the Playgroup paying for the work and sourcing all things required, including small toilets for the children.
+Jo remembers helping to dig trenches for the pipes with other volunteers, and although their work was inspected by Building Control, Jo does not think that such work would be allowed to be carried out by volunteers today.
+Two brothers from the Tibbs family, one an electrician, the other a plumber, kindly offered to sort out the electrics, and plumbing for the toilets, at a discounted rate.
+Playgroup paid for the work and sourced all the items required, including small toilets suitable for young children.

-A small kitchen was installed to provide facilities for the supervisors and helpers to prepare snacks for the children, and heating needed to be installed, which took the form of electric heaters.
-Also, all the windows required curtains.
-Hilary recalls that Frank Phipps and his wife Debbie, donated some green and white gingham checked material from Frank’s sofa factory, and another volunteer used it to make curtains.
+A small kitchen was fitted to provide facilities for the supervisors and helpers to prepare snacks for the children.
+Electric heaters were installed.
+The windows required curtains and the Phipps family generously donated green and white checked fabric from their business to be sewn by volunteers.
 Paint was donated by local people for the walls.
-Furthermore, with the help of fund raising, and equipment and toy donations, the Playgroup managed to source everything it needed, including pegs for the children to hang their coats and bags, and some tiny tables for the children to do arts and crafts.
+Furthermore, with the help of fund raising and donations of toys and equipment, the Playgroup managed to source everything it needed, from coat pegs for the children to tiny tables for art and crafts.

 Jo Head mentioned during a discussion on the 3rd November 2023 that: